allen-hsu/migo/README.md

 > + Use Strategy Pattern to implement different algorithm within pass provider and using Builder Pattern to Factory correct pass provider

 ### Mock Logic
-> Just Mock Passprovid to valid expired circumstance, if you want to test, you cat uncommit those
+> Just Mock Passprovid to valid expired circumstance, if you want to test, you can uncomment this code section.

 ```kotlin
 PassLocalDataSource.class